 This month I became a part of The Nature Book Club!
 I am so excited to share our monthly nature book and activity with you!

-Make sure you scroll down to the bottom to see other bird books and activities, as well as how to link up with us AND how to get your FREE Ebook!
+Make sure you scroll down to the bottom to see other bird books and activities, as well as how to link up with us!

 Most kids I know are fascinated with birds.
 I cannot tell you how many times my daughter and son have “waited quietly”, trying to see a bird up close in the wild.